WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   6. phrase: carve up - divide something ruthlessly into separate areas or parts.

      _"West Africa was carved up by the Europeans"_

+- cascade

+  1. noun: a small waterfall, typically one of several that fall in stages down a steep rocky slope.

+     _"the waterfall raced down in a series of cascades"_

+     - noun: a large number or amount of something occurring at the same time.

+       _"a cascade of anti-war literature"_

+  2. noun: a process whereby something, typically information or knowledge, is successively passed on.

+     _"the greater the number of people who are well briefed, the wider the cascade effect"_

+  3. verb: (of water) pour downwards rapidly and in large quantities.

+     _"water was cascading down the stairs"_

+  4. verb: pass (something) on to a succession of others.

+     _"teachers who are able to cascade their experience effectively"_

+  5. verb: arrange (a number of devices or objects) in a series or sequence.

 - casualty